Are you looking for things to do in Antigua, Guatemala?

 - Central America Guide

-Although Antigua is not the cheapest place to learn Spanish in Guatemala, it’s one of the most competitive.
+Although Antigua is not the cheapest place to learn Spanish in Guatemala, it is by far one of the most competitive places.

 Attending Spanish school in Antigua is one of the most popular things to do and a must if you’re doing solo travel in Guatemala.

 One of the most value for money and best locations I found to learn Spanish in Antigua, Guatemala was Antigua Plaza.

 There is an abundance of hostels in Antigua and the prices depend on the time of year.
 For example, in Semana Santa the prices hike up.